One of the essential skills for a developer and sysadmin is to debug the application, API, or services, and knowing the right tools is a life-saver.

 Similarly, the HTTP server is the network computer that the HTTP client connects to.
 The relationship they share is more of a conversational one.
 Where the HTTP client sends a request and the HTTP server responds.

 Examples of HTTP Requests

-Debugging APIs has never been easier.
-With these tools, you can finally relax while you do what you enjoy, web developing.
+Debugging the web has never been easier.
+With these tools, you can finally relax while you do what you enjoy.

 The ultimate aim of HTTPie is to make CLI interaction with web services user interface friendly.
 This tool provides an HTTP command for sending requests, all with the use of a natural syntax.

 HTTPie can be used for debugging, testing, and connecting with HTTP servers.
 It supports HTTP, HTTPS, and proxies.

 You can always extend the features with the plugin if default features don’t suit your requirements.

 mitmproxy is a popular open-source HTTPS proxy among security researchers.
 Use it as a CLI, web, or Python API.